vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/sms_campaign_settings.rst

 SMS campaign setting
 ====================

-To enable :abbr:`SMS (Short Message Service)` campaigns in Odoo, make sure the *Mailing Campaigns* feature is activated by going to :menuselection:`Email Marketing --> Configuration --> Settings`, and then enable :guilabel:`Mailing Campaigns` and :guilabel:`Save` the changes.
+To enable :abbr:`SMS (Short Message Service)` campaigns in Leansoft, make sure the *Mailing Campaigns* feature is activated by going to :menuselection:`Email Marketing --> Configuration --> Settings`, and then enable :guilabel:`Mailing Campaigns` and :guilabel:`Save` the changes.

 .. image:: sms_campaign_settings/sms-mailing-campaigns.png
    :align: center
-   :alt: View of the mailing campaigns setting in Odoo.
+   :alt: View of the mailing campaigns setting in Leansoft.

 .. note::
    Activating the *Mailing Campaigns* feature in the *General Settings* also enables the *A/B Test*